vim-IDE/vim-IDE/README.md

  in the vimrc before launching *:PlugInstall*.
  For now, only the allman indent style is available.
 Others are coming soon.
 You're free to help and share your own indent style.
  - It would be nice to add plugins for web development.
 The default vim options don't use the power of vim.
+ - Add more plugins improving programming languages support in the default vimrc such as OCaml (merlin), javascript (vim-javascript), scala (vim-scala), etc.